-A new 'one-stop' online hub is available for SafeScript.
-Content for the SafeScript Hub includes information about the SafeScript system, training, technical support and an extensive list of references.
+A new SafeScript Training Hub is available, 'one-stop' online hub for SafeScript.
+The SafeScript Training Hub includes information about the SafeScript system, training, technical support and an extensive list of resources.

-- Online CPD-accredited training is now available here via the SafeScript Hub.
+Online CPD-accredited training on SafeScript is available here via the SafeScript Training Hub.

 DHHS SafeScript Website

 For further information on Safescript, including access to technical and non-technical support, visit the Department of Health and Human Services (DHHS) SafeScript website.

 The SafeScript system itself can be accessed here by prescribers and pharmacists.
 Eventually, the system will be integrated into most prescribing and dispensing software.